SeanKilleen/Excella-CheckoutMachine/README.md

 * We will attempt to break the work down into github issues & PRs, so that you can follow along with the work as it progresses and really get a sense of the work breakdown.

 # Prerequisites
-Your experience working on this project will work best if
+Your experience working on this project will work best if you have:

+* .NET 4.5
+* Microsoft Visual Studio 2015 or later (though 2013 should work)

 # How do I build this project?
 * Clone or fork the project on Github (or download the source as a zip file)